ps2604/fse-fsu-v1-llm-archive/README.md

 2. **Stability-diversity tradeoff**: The normalization required for PDE convergence (tanh clamping, gradient clipping) directly caused mode collapse.
 This is the fundamental tension in continuous field architectures.
 3. **Incoherent inference**: Despite stable training and loss reduction, the models did not produce coherent linguistic output.
 The context propagation problem was never fully solved within the PDE framework.

-These findings directly motivated the development of the **Gravitational Vector Network (GVN)**, which uses structured gravitational attractors to provide the stability that unconstrained field evolution lacked, while preserving the continuous dynamics.

 ---
 *Developed June–September 2025 — Auralith Inc.*